KarlosMoodios/Web-App-DevOps-Project/README.md

 ##### Custom Monitoring
 - Container insights offers a customised monitoring experience which is built upon the Azure Monitor data platform and standard features.
 Common customisations include integrating Grafana and prometheus. <br>
     - Grafana is an open-source softweare which enables you to query, visualise, alert on and explore your metrics, logs and traces wherever they are stored.
 Grafana OSS provides you with tools to turn your time-series database (TSDB) data into insightful graphs and visualisations.<br>
     - Prometheus is an open-source technology which is designed to provide monitoring and alerting functionality for cloud-native environments, including Kubernetes.
 It is capable of collecting and storing metrics as time-series data and recording that information with a timestamp.
-It can also collect and record labels, which are optional key-value pairs. <br>Unfortuantely, due to the configuration fo this cluster, Grafana and Prometheus are not able to beused with this cluster.
+It can also collect and record labels, which are optional key-value pairs. <br>Unfortuantely, due to the configuration for this cluster, Grafana and Prometheus are not able to beused with this cluster.
 ### Task 2 - Create Metrics Explorer Charts
 - Custom Metrics Charts can be created to be able to monitor specific aspects of the cluster.
 To do so, use the navigation pane on the left while inside the `terraform_aks_cluster` and select `Metrics`.
 Then select `New chart`. <br><img src="./images/clustermetrics1.png">
     - In the new chart that appears, name the chart `Average CPU Usage`, then select the Metric drop down menu and choose `CPU Usage Percentage`. <br><img src="./images/clustermetrics1-1.png">